 - The match can be rearranged to suit both Captains or the venues can be swapped providing the teams are in agreement.

-- Any team who do not show up for a match, do not contact the other team, turn up late at an away venue or rearrange a match (for which both teams must be in agreement), will be given a penalty.
-This will take the form of 10 points for the other team and minus 4 points for the team at fault.
+- Any team who do not show up for a match, do not contact the other team, turn up late at an away venue (this includes rearranged matches), will be given a penalty .
+This will take the form of minus 4 points for the team at fault and plus 10 points for the opposing team.

-- Any player who mistakenly throws a dart after scoring the required double will not be counted as the respective leg, set or match is concluded by the dart scoring the required double.
+- A player who mistakenly throws a dart after scoring the required double will not have this dart counted as part of his/her score as the respective leg, set or match is concluded by the dart scoring the required double.
 The caller is to ensure that the correct score is called and is also to ensure that game shot is called, clearly, when it is hit by the player throwing.

 - Captains must resolve any minor problems that occur during the evening at the time.
 Any Captain or team member who has a complaint can inform the League Secretary in writing as soon as possible after the incident.
 A major issue can be resolved at a Team Secretaries meeting.
 A representative from each team, preferably the Secretary, will be informed in writing the date of such a meeting and the reason for the calling of such a meeting at least 14 days prior to the meeting.
 Each team must ensure that if the Secretary cannot make the meeting, a representative is sent.
 The League Committee will also be present at they meeting.
 The result of such a meeting will be final.